azzamsa/dotfiles/_docs/install.md

 ### Bluetooth

-Orbit trackball: press the DPI button 3s to enter the pair mode.
+- Orbit trackball: press the DPI button 3s to enter the pair mode.
-VXE: press the all tree buttons 3s to enter the pair mode.
+- VXE: press the all tree buttons 3s to enter the pair mode.
-Soundcore V20i: it activates pair mode automatically everytime it went out of it case.
+- Soundcore V20i: it activates pair mode automatically everytime it went out of it case.
+- JBL Go: press the pair button.

 ## Setup Power Management

-⚠ Skip this step if you are on PC.
+⚠️ Skip this step if you are on PC.

 ```bash
 out power-profiles-daemon